seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Patience herself, what goddess e'er she be,
 Doth lesser blench at sufferance than I do.
 At Priam's royal table do I sit;
-And when fair Cressid comes into my thoughts,--
+And when fair Cressid comes into my thoughts--
 O Pandarus!
-I tell thee, Pandarus,--
+I tell thee, Pandarus--
 When I do tell thee, there my hopes lie drown'd,
 Reply not in how many fathoms deep
 They lie indrench'd.
 I tell thee I am mad